Delay slot: Branching problems

 In this case, the program is linear and can be easily pipelined.
-As soon as the first read instruction has been read and is being decoded, the second read instruction can be read from memory.
-When the first moves to execute, the add is being read from memory while the second read is decoding, and so forth.
-Although it still takes the same number of cycles to complete the first read, by the time it is complete the value from the second is ready and the CPU can immediately add them.
+As soon as the first lw (load word) instruction has been read and is being decoded, the second lw instruction can be read from memory.
+When the first moves to execute, the add is being read from memory while the second lw is decoding, and so forth.
+Although it still takes the same number of cycles to complete the first lw, by the time it is complete the value from the second is ready and the CPU can immediately add them.
 In a non-pipelined processor the first four instructions will take 16 cycles to complete, in a pipelined one, it takes only five.

 Now consider what occurs when a branch is added: